Fritz Förderer

 Friedrich "Fritz" Förderer (5 January 1888 – 20 December 1952) was a German amateur footballer who played as a defender and competed in the 1912 Summer Olympics.

+Biography
-He was born in Karlsruhe and died in Weimar.

-He was a member of the German Olympic squad and played two matches in the consolation tournament and scored five goals.
+Förderer was born in Karlsruhe.
+He was a member of the German Olympic squad, played two matches in the consolation tournament, and scored five goals.
 He played for Karlsruher FV, where together with Julius Hirsch and Gottfried Fuchs he formed an attacking trio.

-He joined the Nazi party in 1942 and would go on to coach various football teams, including one composed of members of the Third SS Death-Head unit that ran the Buchenwald concentration camp.
+He joined the Nazi Party in 1942 and would go on to coach various football teams, including one composed of members of the Third SS Death-Head unit that ran the Buchenwald concentration camp.

-His teammate Hirsch became the first German to score four international goals in a game in a 5-5 draw with the Netherlands in Zwolle in March 1912.
-His club teammate Fuchs would spectacularly overtake his record by scoring 10 goals against Russia in July 1912.

-In 1939, Hirsch was placed into forced labour by the municipal works service at a dump in Karlsruhe.

-In December 1942, in an effort to protect his family, Hirsch divorced his wife to allow her and their children, who had been banished from school, to use her maiden name and hide their background.
-Yet this also removed whatever little chance he had of avoiding the deportations that had seen Jews disappear.

-On March 1, 1943, he reported to Karlsruhe train station to be transported to the Auschwitz concentration camp for what the Nazis called “employment of labour in the East”.

-His daughter Esther accompanied him to the station.
-“It is one of my worst memories,” she wrote afterwards.
-“It was a lovely day; to this day I don’t understand how the sun could have been shining.
-We didn’t believe that we would never see him again.